How Do You Pray?

 “Going a little farther, he fell with his face to the ground and prayed, ‘My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will’” (Matthew 26:39).

 Consider also the persistence of Jesus’ prayer.
-In the garden of Gethsemane he repeats the same prayer three times.
-Remember Jesus once shared a parable about a widow’s persistence to illustrate how God hears and answers persevering prayer (see Luke 18:1-8).
+In the Garden of Gethsemane, He repeats the same prayer three times.
+Remember Jesus once shared a parable about a widow’s persistence to illustrate God hears and answers persevering prayer (see Luke 18:1-8).

 The most revealing part of this prayer is found in its conclusion:

-My prayer this week – Abba Father, will you teach me to pray?
-Will you help me to experience intimacy with you, to approach in a healthy balance of confidence and humility, to persevere and prevail in my prayers, and to be willing to leave it all in your hands?
+My prayer this week—Abba Father, will you teach me to pray?
+Will you help me experience intimacy with you, to approach you in a healthy balance of confidence and humility, to persevere and prevail in my prayers, and to be willing to leave it all in your hands?